“Jesus answered and said: …”The Synoptic Gospels

 This is such a surprising doctrine that Jesus addressed the astonishment it creates: ‘Marvel not that I said, You must be born again.’John 3:7

 Why should human beings be surprised that we are not ‘the finished article’?
-Are they so self-opinionated that they think that they do not need to change?
-Human beings need to be born again by God’s Spirit to produce a better nature in us than the one with which we were born.
+Most workers want further training and employers have CPD Continuous Professional Development courses.
+Why not Personal development also?
+Are people so self-opinionated that they think that they do not need to change?
+Human beings need to be born again by God’s Spirit to produce a better nature in them than the one with which they were born.
 It is common to hear people say, This is the way God made me.
-Rather, it is the way sin made you.
+Rather, it is the way sin has made you turn out.

 Chapter 4 of John’s Gospel introduces us to another interesting and extended conversation.

 In chapter 3, John gives us Jesus’ conversation with the senior teacher among the Jewish Pharisees, the professor of theology if you wish, and in chapter 4 we have Jesus’ conversation with an abused Samaritan woman misled by a competing religion Jn 4:10,13.
 These two areas – misinterpreting God’s revealed religion and setting up false religion in competition – are with us still.
 This is why we need to listen to Jesus Christ, to appreciate and benefit from His company by reading the Gospels for ourselves.